Jabalpur: British rule

 The British made Jabalpur the commission headquarters of the Narmada territories and established a cantonment here.
 Under the British Raj, Jabalpur became the capital of the Saugor and Nerbudda Territories, which was part of the British North-Western Province.
 The Saugor and Nerbudda Territories became part of the new Central Provinces in 1861 which in 1903 became the Central Provinces and Berar.
 By the early 20th Century Jabalpur was the headquarters of a brigade in the 5th division of the Southern Army.

 A significant event was the Tripuri Congress session in 1939, led by Subhash Chandra Bose.
 Under the guidance of Lokmanya Tilak, the Flag Satyagraha was successfully launched.
 Mahatma Gandhi visited Jabalpur four times.

-The Congress session in 1939, where Subhash Chandra Bose was elected president against Gandhi's wishes, was notable for its debates on strategies for India's independence.
+The Congress session in 1939, held at Tripuri near Jabalpur in present day Madhya Pradesh, became one of the most consequential moments in the history of the Indian national movement.
+The session took place at Tilwaraghat on the banks of the Narmada River and is remembered primarily for the re election of Subhas Chandra Bose as president of the Indian National Congress, despite opposition from Mahatma Gandhi and the Congress high command.

+Bose defeated Pattabhi Sitaramayya, the candidate backed by Gandhi, highlighting deep ideological divisions within the Congress.
+While Gandhi and his supporters favored a more cautious and non confrontational approach, Bose argued for a more assertive strategy to achieve independence at the earliest.
+These differences dominated debates during the Tripuri session and strained relations between Bose and the Congress leadership.

+The conflict did not end with the election.
+Continued resistance from senior leaders and the Working Committee made it difficult for Bose to function effectively as president.
+The tensions that surfaced at Tripuri ultimately led to Bose’s resignation in April 1939, marking a turning point that reshaped both his political path and the broader direction of the freedom movement.

 A memorial gate, Kamania Gate, was built in the city to commemorate these events.

 After India's independence in 1947, the Central Provinces and Berar became the state of Madhya Pradesh.

 Under British rule, and among others in the works of Kipling, the city name was spelled Jubbulpore.

 The city's institutional buildings still showcase the British colonial architecture.